Marantral/aMALgamous/README.md

 Place the c2 python file on your control system and the payload file on the target.
 All traffic will be routed through AWS S3.
+You will need to have a few items to make this work.
+- An AWS account
+- An AWS key and secret (Make sure that the permissions on it only allows for modification of the S3 buckets).
+All other settings and configurations will be done by aMALgamous.

+NOTE: When done you will need to manually clean your S3 buckets that were created.

 **All malware will be placed in aMALgamatiom/current with old malware being placed in an arcive folder.** <br />